Steven Van Zandt: Songwriter, arranger, producer

 Van Zandt became a songwriter and producer for fellow Jersey shore act Southside Johnny and the Asbury Jukes in 1974, penning their signature song "I Don't Want to Go Home", co-writing other songs for them with Springsteen, and producing their most-acclaimed record, Hearts of Stone.
 As such, Van Zandt became a key contributor to the Jersey Shore sound.
 He also produced two Gary U.S. Bonds albums.
 Van Zandt then went on to share production credits on the classic Springsteen albums The River and Born in the U.S.A.
 The first Springsteen song he co-produced was "Hungry Heart."
 In 1989, Jackson Browne covered the 1983 Van Zandt composition "I Am A Patriot" on his World in Motion album.
 Van Zandt has produced a number of other records, including an uncredited effort on the Iron City Houserockers' Have A Good Time (But Get Out Alive).
 Less successful was his work on Lone Justice's second album Shelter, which was a career-ending flop for the Los Angeles cowpunk band.

-In 1989, Van Zandt wrote "While You Were Looking at Me" for Michael Monroe's album Not Fakin' It and co-wrote videohits "Dead, Jail or Rock'n Roll" and "Smoke Screen".
+In 1989, Van Zandt wrote "While You Were Looking at Me" for Michael Monroe's album Not Fakin' It and co-wrote video hits "Dead, Jail or Rock'n Roll" and "Smoke Screen".
 He was an arranger and backing vocalist for a few songs on the album.
-In 1992, he produced Austin TX-based Arc Angels' debut album.
+In 1992, he produced Austin, Texas-based Arc Angels' debut album.
 In 1991 Van Zandt produced a successful album, Spirit of Love, for Nigerian superstar and reggae icon, Majek Fashek.
-In 1992, Van Zandt wrote and produced "All Alone on Christmas" for the soundtrack of the Chris Columbus film Home Alone 2: Lost in New York, which yielded singer Darlene Love her first hit since "A Fine, Fine Boy" from 1963, thirty-one years earlier.
+In 1992, he wrote and produced "All Alone on Christmas" for the soundtrack of the Chris Columbus film Home Alone 2: Lost in New York, which yielded singer Darlene Love her first hit since "A Fine, Fine Boy" from 1963, thirty-one years earlier.

 In 1994, Van Zandt produced the eponymous debut album of the punk rock band Demolition 23 which featured ex-Hanoi Rocks members Michael Monroe and Sami Yaffa.
-Van Zandt also co-wrote six songs for the album with Monroe and Jude Wilder.
+He co-wrote six songs for the album with Monroe and Jude Wilder.
 In 1995, Van Zandt aided Meat Loaf with the song "Amnesty Is Granted" off of his Welcome to the Neighborhood album.
 In 2004, he contributed the song "Baby Please Don't Go" to Nancy Sinatra's self-titled album.